Be aware in the present moment.

 Mindfulness-informed therapy may be a good option for people who are in therapy and want to learn mindfulness techniques as a part of their treatment.
 It’s also ideal for people who may have an existing meditation practice, but have difficulty integrating it into their everyday life, or for people who have an intellectual understanding of acceptance or mindfulness, but who continue to struggle with painful thoughts or feelings.

-PAC is now providing HIPAA-compliant teletherapy sessions.
+PAC provides onsite & HIPAA-compliant teletherapy sessions.
 Although in-person sessions are generally preferable, teletherapy can be a great option when this is not possible.
 Contact us for more information.

 Let’s get started.
 Call 773-414-4577 or schedule an appointment above.